First Baptist Church in America: Association with Brown University

 Central to the movement for greater recognition and growth was the creation of an educated ministry and the founding of a college.
-The Philadelphia Association of Baptist Churches sent Dr. James Manning to Rhode Island to found the college in the colony of Rhode Island and Providence Plantations (later renamed Brown University) in 1764.
+The Philadelphia Baptist Association sent Dr. James Manning to Rhode Island to establish the college in the colony of Rhode Island and Providence Plantations (later renamed Brown University) in 1764.
 Beginning in Warren, the college then relocated to Providence in 1770.
 The college president, Manning, was also called to be the pastor of the Providence church in 1771.
-During his ministry the present Meeting House was erected "for the publick worship of Almighty God and also for holding commencement in."
+During his ministry the present church building was erected "for the publick worship of Almighty God and also for holding commencement in."
 Subsequent Brown presidents Jonathan Maxcy and Francis Wayland also served as ministers at the church.

 The Brown family that soon gave its name to the university were prominent members of the church, and descendants of its founders and those of the Rhode Island Colony (the second pastor of the congregation after Roger Williams was Chad Brown).
 Although the university is now secular, in honor of its history and tradition, the meetinghouse continues to be used, as it has been since 1776, as the site of Brown University's undergraduate commencement.